40712ef4f9/nf_a/Readme.txt

 * it is also the cheat-option to disable fuelcell consume of playerowned ships available, so no extra mod is required (feel free to use, or not)

-* beside of classic scan and smalltalk all stations, you can build now a Commercial Center with the HoL-CV.
-The Manager will then searching for new Stations and Tradeupdates (default a CC will work with the whole Galaxy, this can be limited to the System it is build)
+* beside of classic scan and smalltalk all stations, you can build now a Business Center with the HoL-CV.
+The Manager will then searching for new Stations and Tradeupdates (default a BC will work with the whole Galaxy, this can be limited to the System it is build)

 * by dropping a NavBeakon you can call a delivery service for Weaponplattforms and more